Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Setting and Main result

-\item We note from \eqref{eqn: theorem estimate}-\eqref{eqn: bound on queries of A in algorithm 1} that the number of qubits and elementary gates used in Algorithm \ref{quantum algorithm} as well as the number of applications of the quantum circuit $\mathcal{A}$ grow only polynomially\footnote{under the additional assumption that $\max_{i=1,\ldots,d}\{\vert x_i \vert \}$ is uniformly bounded in $d \in \N$.
+\item We note from \eqref{eqn: theorem estimate}--\eqref{eqn: bound on queries of A in algorithm 1} that the number of qubits and elementary gates used in Algorithm \ref{quantum algorithm} as well as the number of applications of the quantum circuit $\mathcal{A}$ grow only polynomially\footnote{under the additional assumption that $\max_{i=1,\ldots,d}\{\vert x_i \vert \}$ is uniformly bounded in $d \in \N$.
 This assumption is naturally fulfilled in practice, as $x_i^2$ corresponds to the (squared) spot price of the $i$-th asset.} in $d$ and $\eps^{-1}$.
-Hence, we have proven that Algorithm \ref{quantum algorithm} does not suffer from the \textit{curse of dimensionality}. \item The explicit constant \eqref{eqn: constant frakC} is not likely to be sharp since we did not optimize every inequality when bounding the number of elementary gates used to construct the quantum circuits in Section \ref{section: loading CPWA circuits}. \end{enumerate} \end{remark}
+This is in line with classical (i.e.\ non-quantum) Monte Carlo methods, where the number of Monte Carlo samples required in order to approximate the solution of the Black-Scholes PDE $u(t,\bm{x})$ only grows polynomially in the dimension $d$ and $\varepsilon^{-1}$, see, e.g., \cite{HutzenthalerJentzenVonWurstemberger}.